LCPQ/quantum_package/INSTALL.md

 * curl
 * m4
 * GNU make
-* Fortran compiler (ifort or gfortran)
+* Fortran compiler (ifort or gfortran are tested)
-* Python 2.7 or new
+* Python >= 2.7
 * Bash

-## Installing <<Normaly>>
+## Standard installation

-1) Run `./setup_environment.sh`
+1) `./setup_environment.sh`

-    It will doawnload and install all the requirement (Installing OCaml will take somme time 20min)
+This command will download and install all the requirements.
+Installing OCaml and the Core library may take somme time (up to 20min on an old machine).

-2) `source /home/razoa/quantum_package/quantum_package.rc`
+2) `source quantum_package.rc`

-    It containt all the environement variable neeeded by the quantum package
+This file contains all the environement variables neeeded by the quantum package both to compile and run.
+This should also be done before running calculations.

+3) `cp ./src/Makefile.config.gfortran  ./src/Makefile.config`

-3) Create the Makefile.config who containt all the flag needed by the compilator.
+Create the ``Makefile.config`` which contains all the flags needed by the compiler.
-    (`cp ./src/Makefile.config.gfortran  ./src/Makefile.config`)
+The is also an example for the Intel Compiler (`Makefile.config.ifort`).
+Edit this file and tune the flags as you want.

-4) make build
+4) `make build`

-    It will compile all the fortran
+It will compile all the executables and tools.

+5) `make binary`

+Optional.
+It will build a `tar.gz` file containing everything needed to run the quantum package on a machine where you can't compile.

 ## Installing behind a firewall